DoodleJZ/HPSG-Neural-Parser/README.md

 * [PyTorch](http://pytorch.org/) 0.4.0.
 This code has not been tested with PyTorch 1.0, but it should work.
 * [EVALB](http://nlp.cs.nyu.edu/evalb/).
 Before starting, run `make` inside the `EVALB/` directory to compile an `evalb` executable.
 This will be called from Python for evaluation.
 * [AllenNLP](http://allennlp.org/) 0.7.0 or any compatible version (only required when using ELMo word representations)
-* [pytorch-pretrained-bert](https://github.com/huggingface/pytorch-pretrained-BERT) 0.4.0 or any compatible version (only required when using BERT word representations)
+* [pytorch-transformers](https://github.com/huggingface/pytorch-transformers) PyTorch 1.0.0+ or any compatible version (only required when using BERT and XLNet, XLNet only for joint span version.)

 #### Pre-trained Models (PyTorch)